K-Phang/K-Phang.github.io/docs/index.md

 ## Introduction

 * This needs to be updated so that a reader gets an idea of the purpose of this datasheet.
-I really should have done this sooner LOL
+I really should have done this sooner LOL.
+Attempt 2?

 ### Project Summary